cdove99/jqfields/README.md

 Within the options object, the following values can be provided:

 - `attrs` (Optional) Object of attribute name and value to add to the input within the jfield.
 Usually this would contain at least a `name` field, but for single inputs, an `id` could be useful for any extra functionality you might have.
-- `preset` (Optional) String or Boolean, depending on the field type.
-String values are assigned to any input which is capable of holding a text/number value, in the case of radio/checkbox, the value of `preset` is made to a Boolean to determine if the input starts as checked.
+- `preset` (Optional) String or Boolean or Number, depending on the field type.
+String values are assigned to any input which is capable of holding a String value, in the case of radio/checkbox, the value of `preset` can be Boolean to select all (radio checks last input only), or an Number index from the values given (if Array of values).
 - `label` (Optional, but recommended) String label to attach to the input.
 For radio/checkbox, this is _STRONGLY_ recommended, since the input tends to not display its value.
-Text fields and dropdown elements can make use of the `attr` value `placeholder` in place of a label, to display context within an empty input.
+If a radio/checkbox is given an Array of values, an Array of labels is usually given, otherwise all the inputs are labelled the same.
+Text fields and dropdown elements can make use of the `attr` value `placeholder`, to display context within an empty input, if a label would seem awkward or out of place.
-- `value` (Conditionally required) For checkbox/radio inputs, this is a requirement, since otherwise there won't be a value for the input.
-Dropdowns require a list (Array) of values otherwise they will have no options.
+- `value` (Conditionally required) For checkbox/radio inputs, this is a **requirement**, since otherwise there won't be a value for the input.
+If a single value is given for a radio/checkbox, a single box is created, but an Array of values can create a set of inputs.
+Dropdowns **require** a list (Array) of values otherwise they will have no options.
 For a button, value can act as a label, since input values on button inputs tend to display on the button element itself.

 ### Get the values of fields